 For all surfaces intended to be lightmapped, the Lightmaps Parameters are needed to be adjusted:

 - Check Enabled to enable the feature.

-- Enable Bake, if you intend to use the integrated lightmapper.
+- Select the Bake Unique Texture, if you intend to use the integrated lightmapper.

 For a surface to contribute to static GI baking, it must have the Cast Global Illumination option enabled.